Walt Disney Studios Motion Pictures: Buena Vista

-A dispute in 1953 over the distribution of The Living Desert, Disney's first full-length film in the True-Life Adventures series, led Walt and his older brother Roy O. Disney to form its wholly owned subsidiary, the Buena Vista Film Distribution Company, Inc. (BVDC), to handle North American distribution of their own products.
+A dispute with RKO Pictures in 1953 over the distribution of The Living Desert, Disney's first full-length film in the True-Life Adventures series, led Walt and his older brother Roy O. Disney to form its wholly owned subsidiary, the Buena Vista Film Distribution Company, Inc. (BVDC), to handle North American distribution of their own products.
 RKO refused to distribute the film.
-The name "Buena Vista" came from the street in Burbank, California, where the Disney Studios was located (and remains to this day).
+The name "Buena Vista" came from the eponymous street in Burbank, California, where the Walt Disney Studios was located (and remains to this day).
 Buena Vista's first release was the Academy Award-winning live-action feature The Living Desert on November 10, 1953, along with Toot, Whistle, Plunk and Boom, Buena Vista's first animated release.
-Notable subsequent releases include the foreign films, Victoria in Dover, Princess Yang Kwei Fei (Most Noble Lady), released in US theaters in September 1956, The Missouri Traveler in March 1958, and The Big Fisherman in July 1959 (the first third-party production financed by Disney).
+Notable subsequent releases included the Austrian film Victoria in Dover, the Japanese Daiei film Princess Yang Kwei Fei (Most Noble Lady), released in US theaters in September 1956, The Missouri Traveler in March 1958, and The Big Fisherman in July 1959 (the first third-party production financed by Disney).

 By July 5, 1957, RKO Japan, Ltd. was sold to Disney Productions and British Commonwealth Film Corporation.
 In allocating the foreign film licenses to the company, Disney would use 5 and Commonwealth 8.

 In April 1960, the company dropped "Film" from its name.
 In 1961, Disney incorporated Buena Vista International (BVI), distributing its first PG-rated film, Take Down, in January 1979.
-The low-budget movie was not produced by the Disney studios and was acquired from an independent studio, making The Black Hole the first PG-rated Disney film.
-In July 1987, Buena Vista changed its name to Buena Vista Pictures Distribution, Inc. (BVPD).
+Take Down was not produced by Disney itself, but was instead acquired from an independent studio, making The Black Hole the first PG-rated Disney film.
+In late July 1990, Buena Vista changed its name to Buena Vista Pictures Distribution, Inc. (BVPD).

-Late in the 1980s, Disney purchased a controlling stake in one of Pacific Theatres' chains leading to Disney's Buena Vista Theaters and Pacific to renovate the El Capitan Theatre and the Crest by 1989.
+In the 1980s, Disney purchased a controlling stake in one of Pacific Theatres' chains leading to Disney's Buena Vista Theaters and Pacific to renovate the El Capitan Theatre and the Crest by 1989.
 The Crest was finished first while El Capitan opened with the premiere of The Rocketeer film on June 19, 1991.